bharath12b5/mvn-linux/Building-Perl-MongoDB-Driver.md

 ### Building Perl MongoDB Driver

-The instructions provided below specify the steps to build Perl MongoDB Driver v1.4.5 on Linux on the IBM z Systems for RHEL 6.8/7.1/7.2/7.3, SLES 11-SP4/12/12-SP1 and Ubuntu 16.04/16.10.
+The instructions provided below specify the steps to build Perl MongoDB Driver v1.6.0 on IBM z Systems for RHEL 6.8/7.1/7.2/7.3, SLES 11-SP4/12/12-SP1/12-SP2 and Ubuntu 16.04/16.10.

-More information on MongoDB_Perl_Driver can be found on http://docs.mongodb.org/ecosystem/drivers/perl/ and the source code can be obtained from the Perl code repository, CPAN, at http://search.cpan.org/dist/MongoDB/.
+More information on Perl MongoDB Driver can be found on http://docs.mongodb.org/ecosystem/drivers/perl/ and the source code can be obtained from the Perl code repository, CPAN, at http://search.cpan.org/dist/MongoDB/.

 _**General Notes:**_

 * _This recipe provides the required Perl MongoDB Driver Linux on z Systems pre-requisites, a MongoDB Test script and directs the user to install a Perl module using tools from the Perl code repository CPAN.
-The guidance to install the Perl module given here should work in most circumstances, but as details of a CPAN download are environment specific, the reader is referred to a documentation on the CPAN site (etc.) for further details._
+The guidelines to install the Perl module given here should work in most circumstances, but as details of a CPAN download are environment specific, the reader is referred to a documentation on the CPAN site (etc.) for further details._

 * _While implementing the steps given below please use a standard permission user unless otherwise specified._